 Here’s how the conversation must’ve gone: “Hi, I’m Johnny and I want to be an astronaut.”
 “Hey, guys!
 I’m Melissa, and I want to be a doctor who fixes sick people like my dad.”

 “Yo yo yo!
-I’m Leslie … and I want to find a homemade deodorant solution for everyone in the world.
+I’m Betty … and I want to find a homemade deodorant solution for everyone in the world.
 Say it with me, “No more stinky synthetic pits!
 No more stinky synthetic pits!
 No?
 No one.
 Poopheads …”

 But seriously, folks.
 I’m on a mission.
 After this post, there should be no reason whatsoever that you buy commercial deodorant.

 I still remember fondly my very first experiment with homemade deodorant, and what a stupid big deal I made out of it.
 Verily, let it be known in all the heavens and earth, since that first day, I have bought zero, nada, no commercial deodorant.
 Making my own deodorant is a welcome permanent way of life now.
 (And, no. I don’t stink.)

 However, some people had issues, as I have occasionally, with the first recipe that uses cornstarch.
 So I figured out a different recipe that uses clay.
 Well, some people had issues with the clay (which can contain trace amounts of natural aluminum) and that particular recipe didn’t offer as much odor protection.

 So, back to the drawing board, if drawing boards looked like armpits.